-The problem with ideology is this: Even if a specific ideology is right in 80% of cases, it is still wrong in the remaining 20%.
+The problem with ideology is this: life is complex.
+Even if a specific ideology is right in 80% of cases, it is still wrong in the remaining 20%.

 For instance, a lot of people say they believe in a free market.
 But hardly anybody is actually in favor of a 100% free market, no matter how libertarian they are.

 If you want to know what a totally free market with no restrictions would look like, consider how things are on the Darknet.
 In a 100% free market, you would be able to buy bioweapons and human beings — a reality that no sane person wants.

 Let me give you a personal example of ideological flexibility.
 I’m an ethical vegan.
 But I’m also trying not to be an ideological one.
 Typically, I’m not a fan of hunting (as a child on a school excursion, I once was sent with a hunter to observe animals and he ended up killing a cat right in front of me.
 It was rather messy.
 As I said, I’m not a fan of hunting).

 However, a while ago my husband and I were talking about monster pythons in the Everglades and how this invasive species is ruining the ecosystem.

 To deal with that, a hunt was organized with rewards to hunters for killing as many of the pythons as possible.
 And yes, I’m a vegan rooting for the hunters’ success in this particular case.

 Ideological rigidity keeps us from thinking original thoughts.
 Instead of looking at the complexity of the situation, we pretend it’s simple.
 As American journalist H.L.
 Mencken put it: